-Suzie Zingman-Leith is the co- proprietor (with husband Elan) of Leith Hall Historic Seashore Inn.
-She has served on the Board since 2013 and is an active member of the Information Technology and Website Teams.
+Suzie Zingman-Leith and her husband, Elan, have sold Leith Hall Historic Seashore Inn and embarked on other ventures.
+Suzie is returning to her former career in computer programming.
+She has served on the Board since 2013 and is an active member of the Information Technology and Website teams.

 Diane Hutchinson is a retired innkeeper.
 She is co-founder (with son Graydon) of the Craft Beer & Crab Festival.
 She has served on the Board since 2005 (including a 3-year stint as President, 2008-10, 2nd Vice President 2015-17) and was the recipient of the 2010 MAC Honor Award.
 Teams: Café/Tearoom Oversight, Strategic Planning, Social Media, Marketing Strategies and Membership Committee.

 Bernie Haas is the proprietor of Cape Publishing (Cape May Magazine, capemay.com) who served on the Board from 2008 – 2016 (including a 3-year stint as 3rd Vice President).
 He has served on the Membership Committee and the Marketing StrategiesTeam.

 Chris Clemans is the Broker Owner of Chris Clemans Sotheby’s International Realty and past State President of the New Jersey Realtors.
 Chris has served on the Board most years since 1995 and she and her husband, Dave, were recipients of the 2013 MAC Honor Award.
 Chris also serves as a Trustee for Atlantic Cape Community College.